 This means that this, if you would like to, is a great way to start earning a little cash, simply by referring people to your own host.

 There are people out there who want their own sites.
 And they’ll come to you for advice at one time or another.
 This is a nice little affiliate to have in your back pocket to help others get online.

 Some people always require guidance to carry out their jobs.
 So the number of personal coaches or consultants are increasing on the internet too – in all niches

-In the interests of helping people, this is where you can have the biggest impact on your readers.
-It’s also the most common-sense follow on from blogging.
+In the interest of helping people, this is where you can have the biggest impact on your readers.
+It’s also the most common-sense follow-on from blogging.

 Because, well, they’re there for you, aren’t they?